 As a disability and chronic disease self-advocate, Ms. LeBlanc has spent years redefining what it means to promote inclusivity and belonging and is dedicated to continually raising the bar for herself and her colleagues.
 Ms. LeBlanc completed her undergraduate degree at Wesleyan University and completed her master’s in communications at the S.I.
 Newhouse School of Public Communications at Syracuse University.

 Since 2009, Dr. Garg has been continuously funded by the National Institutes of Health (NIH) and has received extramural funding from private foundations.
 He is Principal Investigator or Co-Investigator on multiple NIH-funded awards focused on testing and/or evaluating the implementation of interventions addressing social needs.
-He has published over 80 peer-reviewed manuscripts and serves as Associate Editor for the Journal of Developmental & Behavioral Pediatrics.
-He was recently the Chair of the Health Care Delivery Committee for the Academic Pediatric Association.
+He has published over 125 peer-reviewed manuscripts and serves as Associate Editor for the Journal of Developmental & Behavioral Pediatrics.
+He was recently the Chair of the Health Care Delivery Committee for the Academic Pediatric Association (APA) and is the President-Elect for the APA.

 Since 2009, Dr. Garg has been continuously funded by the National Institutes of Health (NIH) and has received extramural funding from private foundations.
 He is Principal Investigator or Co-Investigator on multiple NIH-funded awards focused on testing and/or evaluating the implementation of interventions addressing social needs.
-He has published over 80 peer-reviewed manuscripts and serves as Associate Editor for the Journal of Developmental & Behavioral Pediatrics.
-He was recently the Chair of the Health Care Delivery Committee for the Academic Pediatric Association.
+He has published over 125 peer-reviewed manuscripts and serves as Associate Editor for the Journal of Developmental & Behavioral Pediatrics.
+He was recently the Chair of the Health Care Delivery Committee for the Academic Pediatric Association (APA) and is the President-Elect for the APA.